census-ecosystem/opencensus-experiments/interoptest/README.md

     | Java | B3-over-HTTP | 10102 |
     | Java | TraceContext-over-HTTP | 10103 |

+  - **GRPC Transport**: Use [TestExecutionService][InteroperabilityTestProto] defined in proto.
+  - **HTTP Transport**: Use
+     - method: POST
+     - path: `/test/request`
+     - Payload: TestRequest protobuf
+     - Header: 'Content-type=application/x-protobuf: messageType=X.Y.Z'
 - Enable tracing for all services.
 - Register all services with Test Coordinator on boot up along with host and port.
 Port can be static as long as there are no conflicts.
 - Register OC Agent as an exporter for all the services.
 - All Service should provide TestService, where it would receive a TestRequest and respond with TestResponse.
-The TestRequest may contain one or more servers.
-  - **Request contains at least one server:** Create a new request as per the first server specification in the payload of the request received.
-Create a new payload excluding the first server specification and wait for response for 2 seconds.
-Create a Test Response and append the CommonResponseStatus received from the server.
-  - **Request contains no server:** Simply create a TestResponse with CommonResponseStatus and send the response back to the requester.
+A request may be a single-hop request or a multip-hop request.
+ - **Single-hop Request** If a request is single-hop then the server should reply with the response immediately.
+A request is single-hop if the request does not contain any service-hops (see proto for [TestRequest][InteroperabilityTestProto]).
+ - **Multi-hop Requests** If a request is multi-hop then the server creates a new request to a server as specified in the service-hop (first service-hop if there are more than 1).
+The server Waits for the response and appends it to its own response and sends the reply.
+See proto for [TestResponse][InteroperabilityTestProto]

 - Request could contain a list of tags.
 If they do then tags should be propagated along with trace context.
 [TODO] Do all plugins provide propagation?